limejuce/cc-creative-guide/docs/commands/marriage.md

 | Command | Description |
 | --- | --- |
 | /marry [player] | Sends a proposal of marriage to someone.
 You can accept this by doing /marry accept.
-| /marry gender | Sets your gender, what do you expect?
+| /marry gender | Sets your gender. *
-| /marry gift | Gifts/gave an item that you are holding to your partner.
+| /marry gift | Gifts/gave an item that you are holding to your partner. *
-| /marry pvp on/off | Enable/disable PVP abilities between you and your partner.
+| /marry pvp on/off | Enable/disable PVP abilities between you and your partner. *
-| /marry sethome | Sets a home for you and your partner.
+| /marry sethome | Sets a home for you and your partner. *
-| /marry home | Teleports you to you and your partner home.
+| /marry home | Teleports you to you and your partner home. *
 | /marry chat | Switches the to the private chat between you and your partner.
-Do the command again to talk to the global chat again.
+Do the command again to talk to the global chat again. *
-| /marry tp | Teleports you to your partner.
+| /marry tp | Teleports you to your partner. *
-| /marry heal | Send your health to your partner.
-Who needs it?
-It's creative!
+| /marry heal | Send your health to your partner. *
-| /marry seen | Check when your partner last logged in.
+| /marry seen | Check when your partner last logged in. *
 | /marry divorce | Divorces you from your partner.
-End of the story.
+Keep in mind that you will pay $10 if you do so.

+\* This may be useful, or maybe not.